-Emily Dickinson compiled Fascicle 18, consisting of 17 poems, in autumn 1862, which is reflected in the second poem of the fascicle’s first sheet, “I know a place where Summer strives” (F363A, J337).
+Emily Dickinson compiled Fascicle 18, consisting of 17 poems, in autumn 1862.
+This temporal location is reflected in the second poem of the Fascicle’s first sheet, “I know a place where Summer strives" (F363A, J337).
 The poem recounts the annual battle between summer and winter when “Frost” overtakes “her Daisies” for a brief period.
 Although Summer continues to pour “the Dew” upon the hardened ground, it “stiffens quietly to Quartz” in the increasingly cold air.
-While this poem works beautifully as an illustration of the changing seasons, Dickinson also uses this subject as a metaphor for the question of resurrection, a theme that haunts the entire fascicle.
+While this poem works beautifully as an illustration of the changing seasons, Dickinson also uses this subject as a metaphor for the subject of resurrection, a theme that haunts the entire fascicle.
 As last week’s post observed, Dickinson associated resurrection with the season of spring, and it is a major preoccupation of hers.
 As she will remark to Thomas Higginson in a letter dated June 9, 1866:

 You mention Immortality.

 The theme of resurrection emerges mainly through the poems’ proximity to one another.
 This reflects Sharon Cameron’s argument in her landmark analysis of the Fascicles, Choosing Not Choosing (1992).
 According to Cameron, while the Fascicles do not form a classically linear or chronological narrative, the poems’ proximity within the pages of the Fascicles inevitably leads the reader to associate them with one another and, thus, understand them through that relational lens.